etiennea/TapToScroll/README.md

 # Cordova Timetap Plugin #
-Created by Justin McNally on 2/11/13. updated by [Etienne Adriaenssen] for Phonegap 3.0 using the command phonegap plugin add https://github.com/etiennea/TapToScroll.gitt
+Created by Justin McNally on 2/11/13. updated by [Etienne Adriaenssen] for Phonegap 3.0 using the command phonegap local plugin add https://github.com/etiennea/TapToScroll.gitt

 ## LICENSE ##